-Some SEOs forget that not all writing is created equally.
+Some SEOs forget that not all writing is equal.
 Just because you wrote 2,000 words doesn’t mean it’s good.
-Writing is a skill and some people are further along than others.
+Writing is a skill, and some people are further along than others.

 - Spend thousands of hours writing and reading to improve your ability.

 - Hire someone who already has the skill.